f5devcentral/xchaazdemoguide/README.md

 ### Deploying HA PostgreSQL chart to the Distributed Cloud Platform vK8s

-As values are now setup to run in the Distributed Cloud Platform, deploy the chart to the vK8s cluster using the *xc-deploy-bd* command in the Visual Studio Code CLI:
+As the values are now set up to run in the Distributed Cloud Platform, deploy the chart to the vK8s cluster using the *xc-deploy-bd* command in the Visual Studio Code CLI:

 ```bash
 make xc-deploy-bd